dustywhite7/Econ8310/SlidesCode/11 - KNN.md

 - Have control over how many observations affect prediction

 **Negatives**:
-- Very slow to generate a label, since all training must be done *after* observing test data
+- Relatively slow to generate a label, since all training must be done *after* observing test data
 - Fitting must be done for **every** new observation

 ---